yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 In this context, you can use all the async functions supported by Yazi, and it operates concurrently with the main thread, ensuring that the main thread is not blocked.

-You can also obtain [a small amount](#sendable) of app data from the sync context by calling a "sync function":
+You can also obtain [a small amount](#sendable) of app data from the sync context by calling a "sync block":

 ```lua
 -- ~/.config/yazi/plugins/my-async-plugin.yazi/main.lua